 This PDF-file is IPCC´s summary of Policymakers of climate changes impacts, risks and vulnerability it creates.
 Chapter A will give you information on what kind of impacts climate change is already making and how it is causing vulnerability.
 Chapter B will give you information about future risks that the climate change is causing.
 Chapter C covers ways we can manage risks that the climate change is causing

 Climate change mitigation

-Even though climate is warming due to human actions we are trying to correct our errors and change our behaviour to the right way.
-At year in 2015 the United Nations held a climate meeting in which the aim was to make a decisionwhich would limit the global warming well below 2 degrees.
+Even though the climate is warming due to human actions we are trying to correct our errors and change our behaviour in the right way.
+At year in 2015, the United Nations held a climate meeting in which the aim was to make a decision which would limit the global warming well below 2 degrees.
 The Paris climate agreement was drafted at the end of the year 2015 and it came into effect on 4 November 2016.
-As the European Union says the contract is a confirmation to the EU´s path towards low carbon economy.
-By October 2017, besides the European Union, 195 countries has signed the climate agreement.
+As the European Union says the contract is a confirmation of the EU´s path towards the low-carbon economy.
+By October 2017, besides the European Union, 195 countries have signed the climate agreement.